 It’s never too early to start looking (and applying) for college scholarships.

-Even as early as your sophomore year in high school, you can start entering essay, video, and other scholarship contests to earn money to help pay for college.
+Even as early as your sophomore year in high school, you can start entering essay, video, and other scholarship contests in order to apply for financial aid in the form of scholarships.